david-heasman00/Insurance-Data-Analysis/README.md

 ## Where can I view the code?

-Please note, this has been unchanged from when I submitted it to Urban Jungle.
+Please note, this has been unchanged from when I submitted it to NAME REDACTED[^3].

+[^3]: I told you I'm a professional.

-I used the magic `%sql` command in jupyter's ipython shell so that I could easily share my code, rather than creating a powerpoint presentation.
+I used the magic `%sql` command in Jupyter's iPython shell so that I could easily share my code, rather than creating a powerpoint presentation.
 I then exported it as HTML and sent it over.

-Times where I couldn't run the sql command in jupyter's shell, I included my SQL code as markdown.
+Times where I couldn't run the SQL command in Jupyter's shell, I included my SQL code as markdown.

 **You can see my two part jupyter notebook solution here.**